MicrosoftDocs/customer-insights/ci-docs/relationships.md

 1. Select **New account hierarchy**.
 1. In the **Account hierarchy** pane, provide a name for the hierarchy.
 The system creates a name for the output entity.
 You can change the name of the output name entity.
 1. Select the entity that contains your account hierarchy.
 It's usually in the same entity that contains the accounts.
-1. Select the **Account ID** and **Account Parent ID** from the selected entity
+1. Select the **Account ID** and **Account Parent ID** from the selected entity.
 1. Select **Save** to apply the settings and finalize the account hierarchy.

 ## View relationships

-The Relationships page lists all the relationships that have been created.
-Each row represents a relationship, which also includes details about the source entity, the target entity, and the cardinality.
+Go to the **Relationships** page to view all the relationships that have been created, their source entity, the target entity, and the cardinality.

 :::image type="content" source="media/relationships-list.png" alt-text="List of relationships and options in the action bar of the Relationships page.":::

-This page offers a set of options for existing and new relationships:
+Action options include:
 - **New Relationship**: [Create a custom relationship](#create-a-custom-relationship).
 - **Visualizer**: [Explore the relationship visualizer](#explore-the-relationship-visualizer) to see a network diagram of the existing relationships and their cardinality.
 - **Filter by**: Choose the type of relationships to show in the list.